Academic Appeal Procedure:UNNC

 The key issues of the appeal must be explained in a clear, coherent and concise manner.
 If the submission is unclear the student will be asked to resubmit the form in a manner that enables proper consideration of the appeal to take place.
 A timescale for resubmission will be set.
 Students whose submissions exceed the 1200 word limit may be asked to revise and resubmit their appeal.

 The appeal must be substantiated by evidence, including evidence of the attempt to resolve issues informally with the School.
 This may comprise one, or a series of the following types of evidence: a timeline of events, reference to relevant policies and/or regulations, letters, emails, independent medical evidence, witness statements, screenshots.
 Any evidence or appendices relevant to the appeal must be submitted at the same time as the form and clearly referenced and labelled.
-All documentation should be in English.
+All documentation should be in English and the translation of any documents should be done by an accredited translator.

 It is the responsibility of the student to make their case.
 An appeal will not be accepted for consideration if: the grounds for appeal are unclear, it is unnecessarily long, it is submitted without evidence or fails to include important dates, times and other details necessary for determining the eligibility of the appeal.